CUCyber/presentations/misc/cucyber.md

 #### When and Where

-Every Thursday at 7pm in the Watt Family Innovation Center room 313.
+Every Thursday at 7pm at the Watt Family Innovation Center in Room 313.

 An email with the exact meeting place and topic will be sent out a day before and we will @everyone on discord an hour or two before.

 ## Blackbaud

-Blackbaud is coming to give a talk on Wednesday, September 6th at 5:30.
+Blackbaud is coming to give a talk on Tuesday, August 28th at 7pm.

-This is a joint venture with ACM.
+This is a joint venture with ACM and ACM-W.

 Stay tuned to your emails for more information.